Advertisement

 Vaping360 placeholder image

-The simplest way to tell if your dry herb is done involves opening the chamber and taking a look.
-Aside from texture, you’ll also notice a difference in appearance.
+The simplest way to tell if my dry herb is spent is by opening the chamber and taking a look.
+Along with changes in texture, its appearance will shift as well.

-The appearance of dark bud doesn’t always mean that it’s time to begin fresh.
-Conduction vaporizers rely on direct contact to cook flower, and the herb needs to be stirred to keep heat distribution even.
-If you notice spots of green mixed into the brown, give the contents of your chamber a stir and continue vaporizing.
+Darkened bud doesn’t always mean it’s time to begin fresh.
+Conduction vaporizers use direct contact to heat flower, so stirring is essential to keep heat distribution even.
+If I see patches of green mixed in with the brown, a quick stir can keep the session going longer.

 background pattern